-PPD Settlement Calculator – The Permanent Partial Disability Rating Charts.
+PPD Settlement Calculator – The Permanent Partial Disability Rating and Award Charts.

-- The calculations occur when converting the rating exam to settlement dollars.
-Use the Permanent Partial Disability Award Charts to see the dollar figures.
+- The calculations occur when converting the rating exam to settlement dollars, and is done with the L&I PPD Charts

 - It is important to know what you might get – but don’t focus on that and don’t be distracted by things you can’t change.
 Focus on what you are going to do to improve your numbers so that you improve your PPD settlement.

 - It is the rating exam impairment numbers that are important.

 - It is what your doctor, the attending physician does or does not do to help you.
 Does he agree with the IME or does he do the exam for you.

 - In the end, all of the complexity boils down to the rating exam and the PPD rating charts.